mahj0ng1234/FREED/README.md

 ## 1. Threshold Paillier Cryptosystem

-The protocols in SOCI are built based on Pailliar cryptosystem with threshold decryption (PaillierTD), which is a variant of the conventional Paillier cryptosystem.
-PaillierTD splits the private key of the Paillier cryptosystem into two partially private keys.
-Any partially private key cannot effectively decrypt a given ciphertext encrypted by the Paillier cryptosystem.
-PaillierTD consists of the following algorithms.
+The protocols within the SOCI framework are constructed upon the foundation of the Paillier cryptosystem with threshold decryption (PaillierTD).
+This variant of the conventional Paillier cryptosystem divides the private key into two partially private keys.
+Importantly, neither of these partially private keys alone possesses the capability to effectively decrypt a ciphertext that has been encrypted using the Paillier cryptosystem.
+The PaillierTD scheme comprises the following algorithms.

 $\textbf{Key Generation} (\textsf{KeyGen})$: Let $p,q$ be two strong prime numbers (i.e., $p=2p'+1$ and $q=2q'+1$, where $p'$ and $q'$ are prime numbers) with $\kappa$ bits (e.g., $\kappa=512$).
 Compute $N=p\cdot q$, $\lambda=lcm(p-1,q-1)$ and $\mu=\lambda^{-1}\mod N$.
 Let the generator $g=N+1$, the public key $pk=(g,n)$ and the private key $sk=\lambda$.